 Cancelled/changed consultation hours:

-- Thursday 12 April 2018: no consultation hour by phone
+- Thursday 7 June 2018: consultation hour by phone is cancelled

 - We recommend you to check on the website for any changes/cancellations regarding the consultation hours.

 - Students should be present 10 minutes before the end of the walk-in consultation hour at the latest.

 You can make an appointment:

 • if you need more than 10 minutes;

 • if it concerns a sensitive subject.